dcefram/blog/content/posts/when-i-used-to-work-for-fujitsu-ten.md

 The industry was embedded software for automotive electronics, and here’s where I learned about the actual practical usage of pointers in C. Here’s where I also saw how we used function dispatch tables to act like *methods* in a procedural language… heck, you would even see how they (the Japanese guys who wrote the base software that we were building on top of) implemented hashtables, and other *necessities* that we take for granted on a modern programming language.

-I joined the company initially as a source code analyst for C language-based systems, and to put it mildly, I smashed it… Like, 3 promotions straight smash, homerun kinda thing.
+I joined the company initially as a source code analyst for C language-based systems, and to put it mildly super yabang mode, I smashed it… Like, 3 promotions straight smash, homerun kinda thing.
 I left after my 3rd year though.

 ## My Contributions